amordahl/RethinkingAndroid_ISSTA2021_FossDroid_Dataset/README.md

 # RethinkingAndroid_ISSTA2021_FossDroid_Dataset

-This repository contains the dataset of classified flows that we contributed in our ISSTA'2021 paper, "Rethinking Android Taint Analysis Evaluations: A Study on the Impact of Tool Configuration Spaces".
+This repository contains the dataset of classified flows that we contributed in our ISSTA'2021 paper, "The Impact of Tool Configuration Spaces on the Evaluation of Configurable Taint Analysis for Android".
 The content of the dataset is contained in the folder [flows](https://github.com/amordahl/RethinkingAndroid_ISSTA2021_FossDroid_Dataset/tree/ISSTA2021/flows).

 ### Flow Lists